 Major – A major is the subject that’s the main focus of your university degree.
 Most of the courses you’ll take will be in your major.
 The terms major and program are often used interchangeably.
-For some programs, you'll choose your major when you apply to university.
-For others, you'll choose your major after a year or two at university.
-There's no right or wrong way.
+You might choose your major when you apply to university or after first year depending on the program.

 Undergraduate degree – It's the first level of university studies you would apply to from high school and normally takes three to five years to complete.
-Bachelor of Arts and Bachelor of Science are two examples.
+Bachelor of Arts and Bachelor of Science are two common degrees.
 Students pursuing an undergraduate degree (also called a bachelor's degree) are called undergraduate students.
-You can get the same degree by studying different programs or majors.
-For example, you could earn your Bachelor of Arts (BA) after completing programs such as psychology, English, history, drama, recreation, and political science.

 Admission average – At Waterloo, your admission average consists of the grades from your top 6 Grade 12 courses (U or M in Ontario), including all required courses for the program you've applied to.
 Admission averages are a key factor when we review applications.

 Admission requirements – The high school courses, grades, and average you need to be considered for admission.
 For some programs, the admission requirements may include an interview, portfolio, or other assignments.